MichaelRafferty/ConTroll/controll/README.md

 # controll
-## ContRoll Registration Admin, Configuration and Control Website
+## ContRoll™ Registration Admin, Configuration and Control Website

-One top level file per menu item in the Controll Administration Site (listed in the default display (sort) order)
+One top level file per menu item in the ConTroll™ Administration Site (listed in the default display (sort) order)

 **Home**: index.php - shows your login status and the current version information for the system and database